90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 What an auditable version would have shown

-Yum's public account of the rollout, both at expansion and at the partial reset, did not include any operational telemetry.
+Yum’s public account of the rollout, both at expansion and at the partial reset, did not include any operational telemetry.
 The chain did not publish per-store accuracy rates, per-store abandonment rates, the categories of orders most likely to fail, or the rate of human-override intervention by shift.
-The Wall Street Journal had to infer the reset from store-level observation and internal sources.
+The Wall Street Journal’s account rested on leadership interviews and store-level observation, not on any operational metrics the company published.

 A signed metric record, run nightly at the store level, would have produced something different.
 Order completion rate, average order length, item-quantity distribution with hard outliers flagged, human-override rate, customer-abandonment rate.
 Each metric signed, chained to the previous night’s record, available to the operations team the next morning and to senior leadership weekly.
 The aggregate signal that store X had an unusually high abandonment rate on Wednesday nights would have driven the rollback decision months earlier and on the basis of evidence rather than viral pressure.